 Once people start visiting your website, you want to encourage them to sign-up immediately.
 Depending on the landing page or blog post they’re on, you want to have opt-in pop-ups promoting your newsletter with custom CTAs.
 According to Hubspot’s findings, personalized call-to-actions have a 42% higher view-to-submission rate than standard CTAs that are all the same on each page - so the more landing pages you have with custom CTAs, the better.

-Promoting your newsletter can come in different forms and sizes: small pop-up windows in the corner of a page, larger banners, a pop-up / slide-in window that takes up the whole page, or scroll-box that appears after a certain point of scrolling.
+Promoting your newsletter can come in different forms and sizes: small pop-up windows in the corner of a page, larger banners, a pop-up / slide-in window that takes up the whole page, or a scroll-box that appears after a certain point of scrolling.
 Just like the custom CTAs, it’s advised to use different types of sign-up forms on different pages.
 Whatever you decide to do, always have a simple email sign-up form on the bottom of your page.
-Here’s and example of how Äkäslompolo Sportshop has it:
+Here’s an example of how Äkäslompolo Sportshop has it:

 Promote on social media

-Even if your email list isn’t long, you still have a following on different social media channels, so why not utilise that?
+Even if your email list isn’t long, you still have a following on different social media channels, so why not utilize that?
 The people who follow you on different social channels already know and like you, but they’re not necessarily the same people who you already have on your email lists.
 Encouraging them to also subscribe to the content you send out via emails will strengthen your relationship with your already existing customers, all while giving them another option where to follow and receive news from you.

 Offer exclusive deals & content